saozinha/petadoption/README.md

 #### License
 ---------------------
 This project is released under the [MIT License](https://opensource.org/licenses/MIT).

 We're using code under other licenses, please take notice and respect them.

+[Admin Template](https://github.com/puikinsh/gentelella) - Project is developed and maintained by [Colorlib](https://colorlib.com/) and Aigars Silkalns